 The market for medical exoskeletons is new and unproven.
 Accordingly, it is difficult to predict the future size and rate of growth of the market.
-We cannot be certain whether the market will continue to develop or if medical exoskeletons will achieve and sustain a level of market acceptance and demand sufficient for us to continue to generate revenue and achieve profitability.
+We cannot be certain whether the market will continue to develop or if medical exoskeleton will achieve and sustain a level of market acceptance and demand sufficient for us to continue to generate revenue and achieve profitability.

 Limited sources exist to obtain reliable market data with respect to the number of mobility impaired individuals and the incurrence of spinal cord injuries in our target markets.
 In addition, there are no third-party reports or studies regarding what percentage of those with limited mobility or spinal cord injuries would be able to use exoskeletons in general, or our current or planned future products in particular.
 In order to use our current products marketed to those with paraplegia, users must have healthy hands and shoulders, weigh less than 220 pounds/100 kilograms and be between 5 ft.
 1 inch and 6 ft.
 6 inches/1.55 meters and 2 meters.
-Users must also not have balance, brain or vestibular disorders that would affect their balance.
 Future products for those with paraplegia, quadriplegia or other mobility impairments or spinal cord injuries may have the same or other restrictions.
 Our business strategy is based, in part, on our estimates of the number of mobility impaired individuals and the incurrence of spinal cord injuries in our target markets and the percentage of those groups that would be able to use our current and future products.
 Our assumptions may be inaccurate and may change.